 - A family history of a detached retina that is non-traumatic in nature seems to indicate a genetic (inherited) tendency for developing retinal detachments.

-- In as many as 5% of patients with a non-traumatic retinal detachment of one eye, a detachment subsequently occurs in the other eye.
+- In a few patients with a non-traumatic retinal detachment of one eye, a detachment subsequently occurs in the other eye.
 Accordingly, the second eye of a patient with a retinal detachment must be examined thoroughly and followed closely, both by the patient and the ophthalmologist.

 - Diabetes can lead to a type of retinal detachment that is caused by pulling on the retina (traction) alone, without a tear.
 Because of abnormal blood vessels and scar tissue on the retinal surface in some people with diabetes, the retina can be lifted off (detached) from the back of the eye.
 In addition, the blood vessels may bleed into the vitreous gel.
 This detachment may involve either the periphery or central area of the retina.